COVID-19 Questions and Updates

 11. When are check-in & pick-up times?

 Check-in for sessions that begin on Sunday is from 4:00-5:00 pm.
 Tuesday, Wednesday, and Friday registration is from 6:30 –7:00 pm.
 Please do not arrive before check-in time as Camp Omega is not able to provide supervision for campers prior to registration.
-All sessions end with an 11:00 am closing celebration.
-Parents are welcomed and encouraged to attend.
+All sessions end with an 11:00 am pick up time.

 Camp for People with Developmental Disabilities – Check-in is at 6:30 – 7:00 pm.
 Supper will not be provided.